aridoza/foundational-java/uml/README.md

 Abstract classes and interfaces are represented by italicizing the class name.

 For example, let's model our Asset class, which is the base class for all assets:
 ![](resources/asset-class.png)

-From the diagram we can see that the class name is Asset, there are three fields id, shares, and purchasePrice, and there are three methods called getId, getShares, and calculateValue.
+From the diagram we can see that the class name is "Asset", there are three fields: "id", "shares", and "purchasePrice", and there are four methods: "getId", "getShares", "setShares", and calculateValue.

 Notice that we prefixed the fields and methods with -, +, and #.
 These are examples of _visibility_ indicators.
 The full list of visibilities is as follows: